ARCHITA-MAX/AI-Assisted-error-handling-module/README.md

 python main.py
 ```

-You will be prompted to enter or provide a C source file.
+You can enter the c code by clicking on the demo button which will load the demo code.
 The compiler will run all phases sequentially and print errors and corrections to the console.

 ### Run via Dashboard